side menu

 1. Apply the user.yml file by executing the following command on the master node:

-kubectl create -f user.yml
+sudo kubectl create -f user.yml

 1. Allow reassigning privilege policy for the running pods:

-kubectl label namespace elma365 security.deckhouse.io/pod-policy=privileged --overwrite
+sudo kubectl label namespace brix365 security.deckhouse.io/pod-policy=privileged --overwrite

 Step 5: Install Helm